bitcoinpup/Peritas/Peritas White Paper.md

 - **Automatic Backup Options**: Users will have more automated and secure options for backing up their encrypted keys, including automated cloud backups and integration with secure storage solutions.
 - **Transaction Monitoring**: The app will incorporate transaction monitoring services, enabling users to receive alerts and detailed information about incoming and outgoing transactions.
 - **Guided Key Rotation/Replacement**: To maintain long-term security and minimize risks from potential key compromises, Peritas will offer a guided process for rotating or replacing keys within a multi-sig setup.
 The feature will provide users with step-by-step instructions on how to update their vault’s keys, ensuring a secure and seamless transition without risking access to funds.
+- Timelocks: Pathfinder Mode allows users to set custom timelocks for certain transactions, offering additional control over when funds can be moved, which is particularly useful in setting up delayed recovery mechanisms or ensuring funds are secure for specific timeframes.
+- Miniscript Support: Integrate Miniscript functionality for a more expressive and programmable approach to transaction conditions, empowering users to set complex logic for transaction approvals and build custom spending policies tailored to their needs.
+- Future-Proofing with CTV: In the event of future consensus around [CheckTemplateVerify](https://bitcoinops.org/en/topics/op_checktemplateverify/) (CTV) (BIP-119), Pathfinder Mode will likely be updated to support CTV-specific outputs, offering options for conditional spending paths and more efficient use of UTXOs.
+This will enable enhanced, adaptable control over transaction flows, making Peritas wallets more resilient and versatile as Bitcoin development progresses.

 ### 6.2 Premium Services

-- Potential premium services advanced support for users configuring complex multi-sig setups.
+- Potential premium services include advanced support for users configuring complex vaults.
 These services may be facilitated through strategic partnerships with community-vetted organizations such as **Bitcoin Mentor** or **The Bitcoin Way**, ensuring trusted and expert guidance for users.

 ## **7. Market Considerations and Demand**